Sampling in WVS-7

 In most cases, a list or registry of all households or voters in the country is required to build a full probability sample.
 Recognizing that the very high cost of full probability samples may prove prohibitive in some cases, WVSA allows application of a national representative random sample based on multi-stage territorial stratified selection.

-Depending on concrete conditions in the country, other sample design models are possible and have to be discussed with the WVSA Scientific Committee.
+Depending on specific conditions in the country, other sample design models are possible and have to be discussed with the WVSA Scientific Committee.

 Every national team develops their sampling model according to the country peculiarities (geographical and administrative division, size of urban and rural population, available statistica data etc.) and existing WVSA methodological requirements.